 The monitors are a 34″ UltraWide curved display with a resolution of 3440 x 1440, a refresh rate of 75 Hz, and a response time of 4 ms. Furthermore, the monitors have integrated 7W speakers and have an HDMI 1.4 port, DisplayPort and four USB3.0 ports.
 What’s even cooler is that the Acer Predator X34 has its G-SYNC module overclocked, which means that you can get up to 100Hz with the NVIDIA G-SYNC feature enabled.
 This has been confirmed by Acer multiple times.
 That means that the effective variable refresh rate range for the FreeSync version (XR341CK) is 30-75Hz, meanwhile, the range for the G-SYNC version (X34) is 30-100Hz.
 There is also the top-rated ASUS PG348Q, which has similar specifications of the Acer Predator X34.
 It can be boosted to 100Hz as well with NVIDIA G-SYNC.
 Therefore, we also recommend this monitor as well.
 The Acer X34 and ASUS PG348Q are considered the ultimate gaming monitors due to their high-end specs and what they bring to the table.
 If you question which monitor is the best out there for gaming, then this guide has given you the answer.
 The monitors that we have presented here are considered the best gaming monitors among gamers throughout the world.

 There is also the upcoming Acer Predator X34P, which brings a steeper curve and a native 100Hz refresh rate into the mix.
+It’s one of the best PC monitors out there right now, considering all the features it offer.
 So overall, an upgrade from the very popular Acer Predator X34 gaming monitor.
 When this gets released, it will be the best gaming monitor 2016.

 These is the best gaming monitor 2016 as it stands right now.
 The other gaming monitors mentioned are the best in their respective category so overall, this guide will cover you if you are looking for the best gaming monitor and you are wondering which one to buy.
 We got you covered there!